NASA-IMPACT/data-transfer-evaluation/SETUP.md

 # Minio setup

 * Minio is used to setup local S3 servers
 * Download minio server binary from https://min.io/download
 * Make sure to add minio binary to any of the system paths (/home/<user>/bin/, /usr/local/bin/ or /bin/)
+* Check the configuration section in [README](README.md) for creating the config.
+Once we have the YAML config, we can use it to initialize minio servers.
+* Set `CFG_YAML` environment variable (e.g: `export CFG_YAML=<path_to_yaml_file>`)
+* Set `MINIO_BIN` path variable (e.g `export MINIO_BIN=<path_to_minio_binary>`)

+Below are two ways to setup Minio.
+Please ensure that above steps are performed before proceeding to further setup process.
+1. Automated Setup
+2. Manual Setup

+## Automated Setup

+### Minio automated setup scripts

+* The scripts to setup the minio source and destination servers can be found under `/scripts` folder
+* Execute `./buckets.sh` to create the buckets
+* Execute `./start-minio.sh` to start the source and destination servers

+### Create dummy buckets automatically

+- Open a Terminal and create temporary buckets: `./buckets.sh`
+- `/tmp/transfer-eval/src/`
+- `/tmp/transfer-eval/dest/`

+### Run minio source/destination servers directly using YAML config
+- Open a Terminal and start source bucket server: `./scripts/start-minio.sh src`
+- Open another Terminal and start destination bucket server: `./scripts/start-minio.sh dest`

+> Note: The servers aren't daemon.
+If you close the terminal, server might close.
+So, better use tmux.
+Or use 2 terminal instances to run these 2 servers.

 ## Minio manual setup

 * Create a local folder/directory that will be emulated as the buckets
 * Create a temporary directory say ```mkdir /tmp/transfer-eval/```
 * Create 2 directories inside it: ```mkdir /tmp/transfer-eval/src``` & ```mkdir /tmp/transfer-eval/dest```